 Composition and terms

 The Council is comprised of a minimum of 10 members from the Australia and New Zealand alumni community.
-An ANZSOG representative (Director Marketing and Communications) will be present at all Council meetings and act as the key liaison between ANZSOG and the Council.
+An ANZSOG representative (Deputy Director Marketing & Communications and/or Engagement Coordinator) will be present at all Council meetings and act as the key liaison between ANZSOG and the Council.

 One or two alumni members will be selected from each jurisdiction: